-In today’s content marketing environment, small businesses really need to rely on local search – This is especially true if they are competing against national players.
+In today’s content marketing environment, small businesses re, ally need to rely on local search – This is especially true if they are competing against national players.

-When investments in content marketing aren’t feasible, then the most impactful link building activities will be hyper-local.
-Chambers of commerce and other local businesses are great examples of some of the links these businesses might want to pursue.
+When investments in content marketing aren’t feasible, then the most impactful link-building activities will be hyper-local.
+Chambers of Commerce and other local businesses are great examples of some of the links these businesses might want to pursue.

-For instance, a restaurant might want to offer up free meals to local bloggers for them to review on their sites.
+For instance, a restaurant might want to offer free meals to local bloggers for them to review on their sites.
 Offering exclusive promotions to other businesses’ customers is another great way to do this.

 For example, a home cleaning service might want to offer an exclusive promotion to customers of a local realtor.

-Search results are now frequently geo-centric, especially in the realm of mobile search and sending signals to Google about your local relevance can often be more important for a small business’ ability to rank for key terms than investing in a content marketing strategy that may not necessarily generate new revenue.
+Search results are now frequently geo-centric, especially in the realm of mobile search, and sending signals to Google about your local relevance can often be more important for a small business’ ability to rank for key terms than investing in a content marketing strategy that may not necessarily generate new revenue.

 1) Which Business Directories Are Common to Your Competitors?

-Search on Google your keyword + local city modifier and the businesses listed in the three pack local business section just under the Adwords ads are your local organic competitors.
-Click under the three pack on “More Places” and you will see the list of your top local competitors.
+Search on Google your keyword + local city modifier, and the businesses listed in the three-pack local business section just under the Adwords ads are your local organic competitors.
+Click under the three pack on “More Places,” and you will see the list of your top local competitors.

 What is a Citation?

-A citation acts like a link in local search marketing (votes to your local business) as it is a mention of your business name, business address and business local phone number, often referred to as your “NAP” (Name, Address & Phone).
+A citation acts like a link in local search marketing (votes to your local business) as it is a mention of your business name, business address, and local business phone number, often referred to as your “NAP” (Name, Address & Phone).